oceanobservatories/ooicgsn-data-tools/zpls_echograms/README.md

 https://www.anaconda.com/products/individual
 https://docs.conda.io/en/latest/miniconda.html

-2. Create the conda environment, then install the conda environment to run with this code and it's echopype dependency (instead of using pip)
+2. Create the conda environment, then install the conda environment to run with this code and its echopype dependency (instead of using pip)
 https://echopype.readthedocs.io/en/latest/usage.html#installation

 3. Activate the Conda environment